geseq/gompose_testing/README.md

-# go_compose
+# go_compose_testing
-Go support library for Docker Compose
+End-to-end testing in Go using Docker Compose